tendermint/tendermint/docs/tendermint-core/pex/README.md

 a randomly selected one of the vetted peers becomes unvetted.

-If a peer becomes unvetted (either a new peer, or one that was previously vetted), a randomly selected one of the unvetted peers is removed from the address book.
+If a peer becomes unvetted (either a new peer, or one that was previously vetted), a randomly selected one of the unvetted peers is removed from the peer store.

 More fine-grained tracking of peer behaviour can be done using a trust metric (see below), but it's best to start with something simple.